John Ridgway (sailor): Biography

 Ridgway was educated at the Pangbourne Nautical College and the Royal Military Academy Sandhurst.
 In 1966, whilst a Captain in the Parachute Regiment, Ridgway, together with Chay Blyth, rowed across the North Atlantic in a 20 ft open dory called English Rose III.
 They successfully completed this in 92 days as second team after George Harbo and Frank Samuelsen in 1896.
-In 1967 Ridgway and Blyth were awarded the Medal of the Order of the British Empire for Meritorious Service for their trip which was still considered impossible then.
+In 1967 Ridgway and Blyth were awarded the Medal of the Order of the British Empire for Meritorious Service for their trip which had until then been considered impossible.

-In 1964 he married Marie Christine d’Albiac, daughter of Air Marshal Sir John d'Albiac.
+In 1964, he married Marie Christine d’Albiac, daughter of Air Marshal Sir John d'Albiac.

-He entered the Sunday Times Golden Globe Race in 1968 with his sloop English Rose IV, in an attempt to become the first person to sail single-handed non-stop around the world, but retired from the race in Recife, Brazil.
-In 1969 he founded the John Ridgway School of Adventure at Ardmore, Sutherland, Scotland.
+Ridgway entered the Sunday Times Golden Globe Race in 1968 with his sloop English Rose IV, in an attempt to become the first person to sail single-handed non-stop around the world, but retired from the race in Recife, Brazil.
+In 1969, he founded the John Ridgway School of Adventure at Ardmore, Sutherland, Scotland.
 It is now managed by his daughter, Rebecca.
 In 1977–78 Ridgway raced his yacht Debenhams in the Whitbread Round the World Race.

-In 1983/4 Ridgway and Andy Briggs sailed the school's 57-foot ketch, English Rose VI, in a non-stop passage round the world, setting (what was then) a 203-day record.
-In 1987 he awarded the Mungo Park Medal of the Royal Scottish Geographical Society.
-In 2003/4 Ridgway circumnavigated the globe in English Rose VI, in a campaign under the flag of the UN Environment Programme to highlight the plight of albatrosses.
+In 1983/4, Ridgway and Andy Briggs sailed the school's 57-foot ketch, English Rose VI, in a non-stop passage round the world, setting (what was then) a 203-day record.
+In 1987, he was awarded the Mungo Park Medal of the Royal Scottish Geographical Society.
+In 2003/4, Ridgway circumnavigated the globe in English Rose VI, a campaign under the flag of the UN Environment Programme to highlight the plight of albatrosses.

-He served with the Special Air Service (SAS).
+Ridgway served with the Special Air Service (SAS).